kbbgl/e2ewd/README.md

 * Checks and alerts whether the ElastiCube Server query engine is up.
 * Checks the ElastiCube Server internal connectivity.
 * Performs direct ElastiCube query.
-* Slack Webhook alerts on individual REST API query .
+* Slack Webhook alerts on individual REST API query failures.

 Tests are performed for all ElastiCubes with are in _RUNNING_ mode.